 Olga Bartnicki is a senior consultant for Faith Popcorn's BrainReserve, where she collaborates with major corporations to develop brand and portfolio strategy, corporate visioning, and organizational and process design.
 She helps ensure that the unique “future proof” solutions FPBR creates have a clear, implementable path that links them with today’s business realities.

-Prior to Allen & Co, Ms. Bartnicki served as New Business Development Manager for a major European media & entertainment conglomerate where she launched new lines of business and turned around underperforming operations.
+Prior to Allen & Co, Ms. Bartnicki served as Business Development Manager for Modern Times Group, a major European media & entertainment conglomerate, where she launched new business and turned around underperforming operations.

 Olga earned an MS in Telecommunications from University of Colorado at Boulder, and an MBA from Harvard Business School.